gesina/recipes_class/README.md

 # Dynamik Recipe LaTeX-Class
 `recipes.sty` is a LaTeX2e-class for typesetting recipes with dynamik calculation of the needed amount based on the coded proportions.
+It was a project during the advanced course on LaTeX at the university of Regensburg in 2015.
+The logic is based on javascript inside the PDF-document.

 In practice: One easily typesets the recipe with proportions as found (e.g. on the internet) with the help of the given commands.
 This then will compile to a form which accepts any other number of portions and